2009

 - Permission from all artists and artists’ representatives to include photos of their artwork in this educational documentary were requested.

-- All living artists waved their fees for use of these images – a wonderful in-kind donation to help this film reach audiences.
+- All living artists waived their fees for use of these images – a wonderful in-kind donation to help this film reach audiences.

 - National audiences in art education, gifted education,and others interested in critical and creative thinking, field-tested the film for relevance across the country; ages; interests; and different perspectives to confirm relevance beyond the local audiences.